Scott Crevier's Family History Scott Crevier's Family History

 10. Michel is the son of Louise Lecoutre (abt.1648-aft.1709)

-This makes Louise the 8th great grandmother of Scott.
+This makes Louise my 8th great grandmother.

 More Info.